-Anne Rathbone Bradley, Ph.D.
+Dr. Anne Rathbone Bradley

-Dr. Bradley’s other academic work has focused on the political economy of terrorism with specific emphasis on the industrial organization of al-Qaeda.
-Her research has been published in scholarly journals and edited volumes.
+She served as the associate director for the Program in Economics, Politics and the Law at the James M. Buchanan Center at George Mason University.
+Dr. Bradley’s academic work ranges on the question of income inequality and economic freedom as well as the political economy of terrorism, with specific emphasis on the industrial organization of al-Qaeda.
+Her academic research has been published in scholarly journals and edited volumes.
 She is currently working on a book that analyzes the political economy of al-Qaeda post 9/11.
-Based on her academic research she also worked as an economic analyst for the Central Intelligence Agency’s Office of Terrorism Analysis.
+Based on her academic research, she also worked as an economic analyst for the Central Intelligence Agency’s Office of Terrorism Analysis.

-Dr. Bradley received her Ph.D. in Economics from George Mason University in 2006, during which time she was a James M. Buchanan Scholar.
+Dr. Bradley received her Ph.D. in economics from George Mason University in 2006, during which time she was a James M. Buchanan Scholar.